getludic/ludic/docs/catalog.md

 # Component Catalog

-The `ludic.catalog` module is meant as a collection of components that could be useful for building Ludic applications.
+The `ludic.catalog` module is meant as a collection of components that could be useful for building applications with the Ludic framework.

 * Any contributor is welcome to add new components or helpers.
 * It also serves as a showcase of possible implementations.